 - Are your controls up to standard?

 During our webinar with Gowling WLG we discuss this topic and much more.
 It's worth watching the entire webinar for insights from the team of FCA experts.

 Suppose you implemented SMCR or are in the process of implementing a similar regime.
-In that case, you should see our Role Monitoring and Assurance solution that captures relevant employee functions, responsibilities, and activities in compliance with SMCR, SEAR, BEAR and other regimes.
+In that case, you should see our Role Monitoring and Accountability solution that captures relevant employee functions, responsibilities, and activities in compliance with SMCR, SEAR, BEAR and other regimes.
 Request a demo HERE.